 “Leave it to me,” Albano confidently replied, “just drive us there.”

-Mitch was shocked and alarmed, he felt they couldn’t possibly get away with this!
+Mitch was shocked and alarmed.
+How could they get away with this!
 Yet to his amazement the doorman said, “Right this way officers,” and before he knew it they were being escorted through the door of the hotel while their car was being parked by a valet.
 At the desk, Albano again flashed his badge at the desk clerk.
 “Secret Service assigned to Governor Dukakis,” Albano said.
 “We’ll be needing a room for the duration of the convention.”
 The hotel clerk sputtered with apologetic embarrassment, “I’m terribly sorry officer, but every room in the hotel was booked solid months ago.”

 “With no accommodations set aside for the secret service?”
 Albano exclaimed.
 “I demand to see the manager!”
 The nervous clerk disappeared while Mitch and Albano waited at the desk.
 “Have you lost your mind?”
 Mitch whispered.
 “Where did you get that badge?”
 Albano explained that it was given to him as a result of his job as a state parole officer.
 Had the doorman or the clerk bothered to look at the badge closely enough they would have seen that it had nothing to do with the secret service, but they had not done so.
 Soon the clerk returned with the manager in tow.